veit/python-basics-tutorial/docs/types/lists.rst

 .. note::
    You must be able to define :doc:`../functions/index` for user-defined sorting.
-The processing of :doc:`strings` will also be covered in more detail later.
+The processing of :doc:`strings/index` will also be covered in more detail later.

 Python usually sorts words lexicographically – upper case before lower case.